Note for Europe: I like chasing DX very much so consequently call CQ DX

 I am sorry for that, but if DX calls; please make a longer call !

-A delta loop is used for 40 meters and dipole on HF and always thinking of improvements for antenna setup.
+A delta loop is used for 30 meters and always thinking of improvements for antenna setup.

 Recently I also use a TTL Xtal CW transmitter which is build around a 74LS00 and 74LS03 final and producing only 50mW .

-From time to time I am QRV around 7037 +/- with this QRPP transmitter and the delta loop.
+From time to time I am QRV around 7037 +/- with this QRPP transmitter and the dipole.

 Working QRP and having succes is only possible by the skills of the QSO partner !